day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Initialization Policy
+### Initialization strategy
 - Call the strategy of classon_init()Callback,And load historical data；
 - Recovery strategy state before the last exit；
-- From.vntrader/cta_strategy_data.jsonRead within policy parameters，The latest technology indicators，And the number of positions；
+- From.vntrader/cta_strategy_data.jsonRead within strategy parameters, The latest technology indicators, And the number of positions；
 - Call interfacesubcribe()Subscribe function specified market information；
-- Strategy becomes initialized stateTrue，And updates to the log。
+- Strategy becomes initialized stateTrue, And updates to the log.

 ```
     def _init_strategy(self):